Application to serve as a medical delegate to the 2019 House of Delegates coming soon.

 Each chartered chapter is entitled to send one delegate per chapter, with 1 additional delegate gained at 376, 626, and 876 members.
 All delegates must be active AMSA members.

 The number of delegates to the House of Delegates for the degree granting institution is determined by the total number of student members at the main campus, plus those at all of the branch campuses which don’t have separate chapter status.
 The number of members at any given chapter is determined 75 days prior to the House of Delegates by the national office.
-The number of chapter members is based on total membership as registered in the AMSA national office as of January 18, 2016.

 When your chapter arrives at Annual Convention, any member of your chapter may sit in the HOD and represent your chapter’s voice; the “official” delegates on the form simply serve to tally the number of potential delegates that will be at convention.
 As a rule, any member who wishes to speak on the House floor will be allowed.
 Your chapter should determine which members will be serving as delegates during each business session of the HOD before arriving at convention.
 We suggest that all members of your chapter attending convention serve as delegates for short periods of time in the HOD so that everyone gets to experience policy-making in AMSA.